CatEars/ZeroDowntimeCsharp/Lab1.md

 If this is a medical system, what could the consequences be if the service takes longer than expected to get up and running?
 What if it was a crucial piece of software for the national defense?
 Or the police?
-If something goes wrong, how can that be effectively communicated?
+If something goes wrong, how can that be effectively communicated to the users of the system?

 <p align="center">
 <img alt="Warning" src="https://raw.githubusercontent.com/CatEars/ZeroDowntimeCsharp/master/Pictures/Warning.PNG" />